carla-simulator/carla/Docs/python_api.md

 <h3>Methods</h3>
 - <a name="carla.ActorAttribute.as_bool"></a>**<font color="#7fb800">as_bool</font>**(<font color="#00a6ed">**self**</font>)
+Reads the attribute as boolean value.
 - <a name="carla.ActorAttribute.as_color"></a>**<font color="#7fb800">as_color</font>**(<font color="#00a6ed">**self**</font>)
-Converts the attribute to [carla.Color](#carla.Color).
+Reads the attribute as [carla.Color](#carla.Color).
 - <a name="carla.ActorAttribute.as_int"></a>**<font color="#7fb800">as_int</font>**(<font color="#00a6ed">**self**</font>)
-Converts the attribute to int.
+Reads the attribute as int.
 - <a name="carla.ActorAttribute.as_float"></a>**<font color="#7fb800">as_float</font>**(<font color="#00a6ed">**self**</font>)
-Converts the attribute to float.
+Reads the attribute as float.
 - <a name="carla.ActorAttribute.as_str"></a>**<font color="#7fb800">as_str</font>**(<font color="#00a6ed">**self**</font>)
-Converts the attribute to string.
+Reads the attribute as string.
 - <a name="carla.ActorAttribute.__bool__"></a>**<font color="#7fb800">\__bool__</font>**(<font color="#00a6ed">**self**</font>)
 Internal method to manage the attribute as bool.
 - <a name="carla.ActorAttribute.__int__"></a>**<font color="#7fb800">\__int__</font>**(<font color="#00a6ed">**self**</font>)